-Over the last three years I’ve heard ‘Agile’ as a project methodology really take purchase.
-I’ve also seen a lot of change projects describe themselves as using ‘agile’ methodology, but I’m not so sure they were…I suspect there is a lot of liberty being taken!
+‘Agile’ is now common place now in many organisations.
+Over the last five years I’ve also seen a lot of change projects describe themselves as using ‘agile’ methodology, but I’m not so sure they were…I suspect there is a lot of liberty being taken!
+It’s now meant that many in project management, change management and communication roles risk facing irrelevance if they are not familiar with the what it is about.

 The Agile Manifesto can be summarised with four principles